 Raspberries, in particular, do not have a long life.
 Once picked, they need to be eaten up within a couple of days.
 Fresh raspberries are available from early to late summer.
 I love to snag them at local farmer's markets when they are in season!

-Unlike some berries that lose some of their flavors when cooked, raspberries retain their sweet-tart flavor.
+Unlike some berries that lose some of their flavor when cooked, raspberries retain their sweet-tart flavor.

 Make Raspberry Muffins